jacksenteh/Bag_Of_Popcorns/docs/index.md

 #### Output:
 ![missing_val](images/missing_val.png)

-Nice, both the train and test dataset is complete.
-However, the datatype of *id* is an object rather than int.
-Due to the lack of information, it is difficult for us to assess the validity of this column.
-But since the this column will not affect the model accuracy, we can just check the uniqueness and disregard it for now.

-The next tasks is to process the reviews, text normalization and check the data distribution.
-To clean the reviews, we can take the following steps:
+The output above showed the dataset is complete which allows us to proceed to the next task.

+### Text Cleaning and Normalization
+If you check the *'review'* data in the dataset, you will notice that most of the reviews contain improper word such as html tags, excessive symbols, grammar mistake, etc.
+While these improper wording might not effect a human's judgement on sentimental classification, it will definitely affect the deep learning model on the later step.

+Thus, we need to clean and normalize the text to aid the model on understanding each words.
+We'll start by cleaning the text:
 * converting all letters to lower case.
 * remove excessive white spaces.
-* remove non-words (e.g., punctuation and weird symbols).
+* remove non-words (e.g., punctuation and symbols).
 * remove html tags.

 ```bash